nimishamishra95/power-outage-analysis/README.md

 Overall, the final model shows that adding thoughtful, engineered features and tuning hyperparameters can significantly improve both predictive accuracy and fairness across classes.

 # Fairness Analysis

+For my fairness analysis, I decided to compare outages in the South versus outages in the Northwest.
+I chose these groups because after inspection of the pivot table I made under the "Aggregate Analysis" section, these two regions seemed to have very distinct outage duration values, which could indicate possible regional differences.
+Since regional factors can influence outage patterns, I wanted to ensure that my model performs consistently across areas.
+Ensuring fairness here is important, since inaccurate predictions in one region could mislead energy companies about which outages to prioritize.

+I used macro-averaged precision as my evaluation metric because it accounts for all cause categories and handles any class imbalance.
+To test for fairness, I ran a permutation test, shuffling the group labels 10,000 times to create a null distribution of precision differences.
+Then I compared my observed precision difference between the South and Northwest to this null distribution.

+**Null Hypothesis**: The model is fair.
+Its precision is roughly the same for South and Northwest outages, and any differences are due to random chance.
+**Alternative Hypothesis**: The model is unfair.
+Its precision for South outages is lower than for Northwest outages.

+**Significance Level**: 5%
+**P-value**: 0.1564

+After running the test, I got a p-value of 0.1564.
+Since this is above the 0.05 significance level, I fail to reject the null hypothesis.
+This means there’s no evidence that the model performs worse in the South compared to the Northwest.
+The histogram below shows the null distribution of precision differences, with the observed difference highlighted for reference.

+<iframe
+  src="assets/distr_precision_diff.html"
+  width="900"
+  height="650"
+  frameborder="0"
+></iframe>